-If you are injured in an accident with a semi-truck, you may have a more difficult time recovering your damages when a truck driver acts negligently.
 Because trucking insurance policies are worth potentially millions of dollars in damages, you may experience a legal fight with the insurer to obtain compensation for your damages to keep their payout low.

 The process to determine liability also differs from a traditional auto accident.
 Any number of factors come into play when an accident with a semi-truck happens.
 While you may think the truck driver was negligent, they may not be the only liable party, or hold any liability at all.

 If another vehicle swerved quickly in front of a truck and the driver could not stop quickly, the driver may not be found liable.
 At that point, you then have to pursue damages from the party found liable.

 Truck drivers are held to special standards because they are professional drivers.
 They have specialized training, so they have the knowledge to avoid negligence.
 However, if a driver is intoxicated, drives more hours per day than allotted, or speeding, for instance, they can be at least partially liable.

 In a typical car accident, the evidence collection process is generally the same in all instances.
 You collect photos of the damage, police reports, statements from witnesses, video footage, and so on.
 However, insurance companies often require victims of semi-truck accidents to provide even more evidence before providing coverage.